-Germans murdered more than 2,000 Jews on September 21 (according to another source, September 22), 1942.
-Most of those who succeeded to escape this mass murder operation were caught and killed over the next two weeks.
+The Germans murdered more than 2,000 Jews on September 21 (according to another source, September 22), 1942.
+Several Jews who managed to escape this mass murder operation were caught and killed over the following two weeks.

-About 100 young Jews of Medzhibozh who had been selected before the massacre, together with some additional Jews who had been caught in the first days after the mass murder operation, were sent to the Letichev labor camp.
+About 100 young Jews of Medzhibozh who had been selected before the massacre, together with some other Jews caught in the first days after the operation, were sent to the Letichev labor camp.
 Only some of them survived.
-A few Jews from Medzhibozh survived in the neighboring villages with the aid of local peasants.
+A few Jews from Medzhibozh survived in the neighboring villages, helped by the locals.

 The Red Army liberated Medzhibozh on March 24, 1944.

 After the war, about two dozen Jewish families returned to Medzhibozh.
-Head of local police Vasiliy Cherniy helped them to settled in their houses because they were occupied by local Ukrainians.
+The head of the local police Vasiliy Cherniy had to help them to re-settle in their houses as many had been occupied by the local Ukrainians.

-Remains of Old Synagogue was destroyed in 1950′s.
-Jews protested against this but without results
+Remains of the Old Synagogue, destroyed in 1950s.
+Local Jews opposed this but unsuccessfully 🙁

-In 1967, at the site of the Jews execution a monument was erected .
-In 1969 district center moved to Letichev and most Jewish families left Medzhibozh.
+In 1967, on the site of the mass execution of the Jews of Medzhibozh a memorial was erected .
+In 1969 the district center moved to Letichev and most Jewish families left Medzhibozh.

-In 1981 Medzhibozh lived only three Jewish families.
+In 1981 only three Jewish families lived in Medzhibozh.

-Since the late 1980′s Medzhibozh became a place of mass pilgrimage of Hasidim from U.S., Israel and other countries.
+Since the late 1980s Medzhibozh became a place of mass pilgrimage of Hasidim from the US, Israel and other countries.

-In 2011 died Polina Dereviskaya, wife of Vladimir Samoloivich Dilman.
-She was a last native Jew in Medzhibozh.
-In 2012 Vladimir Dilman (96 years old) was a last Jew of Medzhibozh.
-He lives alone, his children are living in Russia.
+In 2011 Perla Shmulevna Derevitskaya died, the wife of Vladimir Samoloivich Dilman.
+She was the last native Jew in Medzhibozh.
+In 2012 Vladimir Dilman (96 years old) was the last surviving Jew of Medzhibozh.
+He lives alone, his children live in Russia.

-Full description of Medzhiboz’s Jewish history was done in book “100 Jewish towns in Ukraine” of Peterburg Jewish University.
-If you need some details please contact us.
+You can find more detailed Medzhiboz’s Jewish history in “100 Jewish towns in Ukraine”, published by Peterburg Jewish University.
+For more details, please contact us.

-Great documental film which was made by Peterburg Jewish University in Medzhibozh in 1988 http://www.youtube.com/watch?v=41HvKdbdQNA
+An excellent documentary was made by Peterburg Jewish University in Medzhibozh in 1988:

 Baal Shem Tov grave